MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    Has permissions to administer all aspects of teams and project, although they can't create team projects.
    :::column-end:::
    :::column span="2":::
-  Assign to users who manage user permissions, create or edit teams, modify team settings, define area or iteration paths, or customize work item tracking.
+  Assign to users who require the following functions: Manage user permissions, create or edit teams, modify team settings, define area or iteration paths, or customize work item tracking.
 Members of the Project Administrators group have permissions to perform the following tasks:
   - Add and remove users from project membership
   - Add and remove custom security groups from a project
   - Add and administer all project teams and team-related features